If it has been a week since your first date and he hasn’t asked you out on a second, he may not be interested in you.

 There is a chance that he has lost that interest he may have initially had or that it has greatly diminished.

-His lack of real action should be your guide.
+His lack of real action should be your guide in terms of what to expect from this guy henceforth.

 A guy who had just as much fun as you did on the first date would want to date you soon after.
 He would rarely wait this long.